openfaas/docs/docs/deployment/docker-swarm.md

 password-stdin
 ```

 Run the command as you see it in your console, do not copy/paste the login command.
+Once you run `faas-cli login` your password will be stored as a hash at `~/.openfaas/config.yaml`.

-You will need the password for using the UI and REST API on the gateway, but you can invoke your functions without it.
+You will need the password for the CLI, UI and REST API on the gateway, but you can invoke your functions without it.

 ## 2.1 Test out the UI